Proto-Berber language: History

 Map of the spread of the Afroasiatic languages; Proto-Berber is indicated by the number "6".

 Proto-Berber shows features that clearly distinguish it from all other branches of Afroasiatic, but modern Berber languages are relatively homogeneous.
 Whereas the split from the other known Afroasiatic branches was very ancient, on the order of 10,000~9,000 years BP, according to glottochronological studies, Proto-Berber might be as recent as 3,000 years BP.
 Louali & Philippson (2003) propose, on the basis of the lexical reconstruction of livestock-herding, a Proto-Berber 1 (PB1) stage around 7,000 years BP and a Proto-Berber 2 (PB2) stage as the direct ancestor of contemporary Berber languages.
+It was restructured several times during the almost 10,000 years that separated Proto-Afroasiatic from the modern Berber languages, which have preserved few relics.

 In the third millennium BC, proto-Berber speakers spread across the area from Morocco to Egypt.
 In the last millennium BC, another Berber expansion created the Berber peoples noted in Roman records.
 The final spread occurred in the first millennium AD, when the Tuareg, now possessing camels, moved into the central Sahara; in the past, the northern parts of the Sahara were much more habitable than they are now.

 The fact that there are reconstructions for all major species of domestic ruminants but none for the camel in Proto-Berber implies that its speakers bred livestock and were pastoralists.